JauniusPinelis/.NET-Teaching-plan/Readme.md

 #### Aim

-    1. Understand Domain Driven design (DDD) and apply it's architecture.
+    1. Understand Domain-Driven design (DDD) and apply it's architecture.
     2. Introduce an interface and its power through Dependency Injection (DI).
     3. Repository and Service coding patterns.